 Help!!!
 My Hamster Got Baby Hamsters

-As a hamster owner, there are various circumstances you may get yourself in that may or may not lead you to have questions about baby hamsters.
-The most asked questions will be handled here.
+As a hamster owner, there are various circumstances you may find yourself in that may or may not lead you to have questions about baby hamsters.
+Some of these questions or circumstances may include:

 - I just bought a hamster and I think she is pregnant.

 - My newly acquired hamster just gave birth.
-What do I do?
+What should I do?

-For the above circumstances, you can avoid.
+Note that it is possible to avoid the above circumstances.
+How?
 Simply get your hamster from a reputable breeder.
 See the pros and cons here.
 It is very rare to obtain a pregnant hamster from a reputable breeder.
 There is, however, a chance of getting a pregnant hamster from Adoption, rescuing or ignorant pet stores.

-In the case of pregnancy, you will need your hamster savvy vet to confirm.
+In the case of pregnancy, you will need a hamster savvy vet to confirm the pregnancy.
 The good thing about having your vet confirm pregnancy is that you will know how long your hamster has been pregnant and when she is most likely to give birth.
-You may also get advice.
-You may also get time to weigh your options.
-What are these options?
+You will also get advice and time to weigh your options.

 - Can you provide the necessary resources to make sure that the hamsters live comfortably and healthy?
 Remember that a Syrian hamster lives alone and cannot share a cage with another.
 This means you will have to get different cages for each baby hamster.
 Dwarf hamsters may share a cage but you have to be careful and watch them to make sure they are friendly, otherwise they may fight.